timlabs/uscode/United States Code/TITLE 33-NAVIGATION AND NAVIGABLE WATERS/CHAPTER 36-WATER RESOURCES DEVELOPMENT/SUBCHAPTER V-GENERAL PROVISIONS.md

 * #### (4) Disposal at non-Federal cost
   * The Secretary may accept funds from a non-Federal interest to dispose of dredged material as provided under section 2213(d)(1) of this title.

+* #### (5) Selection of dredged material disposal method for certain purposes
+  * Activities carried out under this subsection—

+    * (A) shall be carried out using amounts appropriated for construction or operation and maintenance of the project involving the disposal of the dredged material; and

+    * (B) shall not carried out using amounts made available under subsection (g).

 #### (e) State and regional plans
 * The Secretary may—